Reporting best practices

-- When using Marketing Analytics, the manipulated data must not exceed 10 million lines.
+- When using Marketing Analytics module, reporting data must not exceed 10 million lines.

 We also recommend calculating aggregates at night and using this aggregated data directly in the reports.
 These aggregates must be created via dedicated Data Management workflows (SQL queries).